-d.
-Fitness to Practise Report
+Annual Fitness to Practise Report:

-A report about the case will be included in the relevant annual Fitness to Practise Report, which is published on the GOsC website and made available in hard copy on request.
-The report will include:

-- the registrant's name and registration number
+A report about the case will be included in the relevant annual Fitness to Practise Report, which is published on the GOsC website and made available in hard copy when requested.
+The report will include the registrant's name, registration number, allegation, summary of the finding and sanction.

-- the allegation

-- a summary of the findings made

-- the sanction imposed.

-Allegation not well-founded (not proved) - the full PCC decision will be published on the GOsC website and in the Fitness to Practise Report, if the registrant requests it.
+Allegation not well founded (not proved) - the full PCC decision will be published on the GOsC website and in the annual Fitness to Practise Report, if the registrant requests it.
 In the absence of a specific request for publication from the registrant, no information will be published.

-4. Health Committee (HC) substantive hearings and decisions
+Section D: Health Committee substantive hearings and decisions

-Hearings before the HC are held in private, unless the HC considers that it is appropriate to hold the hearing or any part of it in public.
-Information relating solely to the health of the registrant is treated as confidential and will not be published.
+Hearings before the Health Committee (HC) are held in private, unless the HC considers that it is appropriate to hold the hearing or any part of it in public.
+Information relating solely to the health of the osteopath is treated as confidential and will not be published.